Protocol Setup#

 The parameters are saved in the system configuration

-Once Protocol Setup is complete, the system is fully configured for operation:
+Once Protocol Setup is completed, the system is fully configured for operation: